Localization of Android applications

 - The amount of text to be translated (number of characters with spaces).
 Only the text to be translated is used in the calculation.
 Markup language tags, keys, etc., are disregarded when calculating the cost.

 - The number of hours spent on testing the localized version.

 - The cost of subscribing to the localization platform (monthly payment).

 The price of translation varies depending on the target language.
 This is due to the different standards of living in the countries where our native-speaker translators live.
-You can consult our to get a general sense of how much your project will cost.
+You can consult our table of rates to get a general sense of how much your project will cost.

 To calculate the cost of localization, please fill out a request for a quote and attach your files.

 Which languages you should choose first to localize your Android app into

 We have analyzed the number of native speakers who are Internet users, the general volume of online sales, and Google Play revenue in particular by region.
 As a result, we have obtained the following top 5 languages for localization: